Skip to main content

 (I) - All Previous & Next Task

-Best for: Planning a project in advance
+Best for: Planning a project in advance, ensures the entire chain of tasks shifts consistently.

 How it works:

-• All original gaps (lag time) between tasks unchanged.
+• All original gaps (lag time) between tasks unchanged

 Current: